 I hope to become more attentive on what I truly need in my life in the coming weeks.
 Things with my health have begun taking a positive turn, and I hope to see other good changes soon.
 And I’m looking to get back into reading this week.
 Small steps.

 I recently received my Book Of The Month selection for February: A Woman Is No Man by Etaf Rum.
-It’s a story set in Pakistan and Brooklyn, NY, spanning three … Continue reading February 12, 2019: Book Of The Month unboxing
+It’s a story set in Pakistan and Brooklyn, NY, spanning three generations of women dealing with strife and traditional constructs.

 I received my January OwlCrate subscription box a couple days ago!
 I’m excited about the items I received.
 (All descriptions are taken from the OwlCrate Magical Artifacts spoiler card, pictured above)